Iodine is a trace mineral which is primarily used for thyroid hormone production and is necessary for appropriate development and growth.

 It is important to note that about 90% of iodine is excreted in the urine so you need a regular daily supply of this trace mineral.

-One option is to supplement with powdered kelp.
+One option is to supplement iodine with powdered kelp.
 As we’ve seen it is one of the richest seaweeds and is easy to find.
-This is a very cheap option and can last a long time.
+Kelp supplements are a very cheap option and can last a long time.
 Just be sure to get kelp harvested from a pristine place.
 The great thing is this also supplies other trace minerals.

 One of the best iodine supplements Lugol’s solution or Lugol’s iodine, named after the French physician J.G.A.
 Lugol.
 This is a mixture of potassium iodide and elemental iodine suspended in solution.